jnowland/osx-dev-tools/README.md

 * NPM (Node package manager)
 * Coffeescript
 * Bunch of commonly-used node packages
-* PHP, Composer and xdebug (https://github.com/josegonzalez/homebrew-php)
+* PHP 5.3 & PHP 5.4 w/ intl, apc, xdebug, twig and composer (https://github.com/josegonzalez/homebrew-php)

 It should take about 30 minutes for everything to install, depending on your machine.